WenSimEHRP/Paiagram-typst/docs/intro.typ

 = How does a timetable diagram work?

-- _If you already know how how a timetable diagram work, feel free to skip to @getting-started _
+- _If you already know how a timetable diagram works, feel free to skip to @getting-started _

 A timetable diagram is a diagram that shows the position of several trains on a railway line during a given time interval.
 It is a very common diagram in railway systems, and most railway operations are based on it.